UAV-AVL/Benchmark/README.md

   python baseline.py
 ```
 ### :rocket: Test your own dataset
-if you want to test your own dataset, please following these steps:
+If you want to test your own dataset, please follow these steps:

+1. **Prepare Drone Images**:
-1. put your drone images in .\Data\UAV_image\your_test_region (the default image format is JPG, if you use other image format, please change the image read function.
+   - Place your drone images in the directory `.\Data\UAV_image\your_test_region`.
+   - The default image format is JPG.
+If you are using other format (e.g., PNG), make sure to adjust the image reading function accordingly.

+2. **Prepare Reference Maps**:
-2. put your reference maps in .\Data\Reference_map\your_test_region (the 2d reference map and the corresponding dsm map are required, the default image format is TIF).
+   - Put your reference maps in the directory `.\Data\Reference_map\your_test_region`.
+   - Both the 2D reference map and the corresponding DSM (Digital Surface Model) map are required.
-3. add new configuration data in .\Data\metadata\your_test_region.json
+   - The default image format is TIF.
+If you use a different format, please convert it appropriately.

+3. **Configure Metadata**:
+   - Put your drone metadata in `.\Data\metadata\your_test_region.json`.
+   - Ensure that this JSON file includes all necessary metadata information, including the image path, drone 6 DoF pose(ground truth) and camera intrinsics.

 ```bash
   cd my-project